Skip to content

 Bandwidth vs speed vs latency: what each one means

-Plain-English explainer for the three things people call "internet speed" — and why gigabit fiber can feel slow on a video call while a 200 Mbps plan feels snappy.
+Plain-English explainer for the three things people call "internet speed" — and why gigabit fiber can feel slow on a video call while 200 Mbps feels snappy.

 Read explainer